antoinecarme/pyaf/README.md

 A specific notebook describing the use of exogenous data is [available here](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Exogenous.ipynb)

+A notebook describing an example of hierarchical forecasting models is [available here](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Hierarchical_FrenchWineExportation.ipynb)

-The code is not yet fully documented.
-This is a top priority.
+The python code is not yet fully documented.
+This is a top priority (TODO).

 Communication
 ----------------